dkfurrow/eia-retail-analysis/Price_of_Power_1.md

 | Calc Reg Median   |   8.63 |   9.47 |  10.10 |   9.86 |  10.95 |  10.06 |  10.01 |  10.10 |   9.93 |  10.39 |  10.93 |  10.67 |  10.47 |  10.88 |  10.74 |  10.63 |
 | **WSJ Reg 'Average'**    |   8.63 |   9.47 |  10.10 |   9.86 |  10.94 |  10.04 |   9.99 |  10.08 |   9.90 |  10.36 |  10.90 |  10.65 |  10.45 |  10.89 |  10.75 |  10.64 |

-So we basically tie on weighted average...certainly down to the &#162;0.1/kwh level (1 [mill](https://www.statista.com/statistics/195814/us-power-plant-operating-expenses-since-1998/)).
+And we basically tie on weighted average...certainly down to the &#162;0.1/kwh level (1 [mill](https://www.statista.com/statistics/195814/us-power-plant-operating-expenses-since-1998/)).

 ###Why are my results so different from 'Average' ?###